jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) recommending under section 30GB(2), (3), or (4)﻿(b) the making of regulations that prescribe individual limits, overall limits, or price control settings; and
   (b) considering under section 30GB(4)﻿(a) whether to recommend prescribing new individual limits, overall limits, and price control settings for the 2 calendar years before a further calendar year.
-(2) The Minister must be satisfied that the limits and price control settings are in accordance with— (a) the emissions budget, and the nationally determined contribution for New Zealand under the Paris Agreement, that applies to—
+(2) The Minister must be satisfied that the limits and price control settings are in accordance with— (a) the emissions budget that applies to—
-    (i) the period for which the limits or price control settings are being prescribed; or (ii) any period after that, if a budget or contribution exists for that period; and (b) the 2050 target.
+    (i) the period for which the limits or price control settings are being prescribed; or (ii) any period after that, if a budget exists for that period; and (b) the 2050 target.
-(3) However, they need not strictly accord with the budgets or contributions as long as the Minister is satisfied that the discrepancy is justified, after considering the other matters under this section.
+(3) However, they need not strictly accord with the budgets as long as the Minister is satisfied that the discrepancy is justified, after considering the other matters under this section.
 (4) The Minister must consider—
   (a) the main matters; and
   (b) the additional matters, but only in relation to the price control settings.